 The other three most common agents that most tofu maker experts prefer are:

 - Gypsum (calcium sulphate): I did not have any luck to find in any market.
-So I recommend you to buy it online, I found they have organic gypsum on Amazon; and the end result for my pudding was remarkable.
+So I recommend you to buy it online, I found they have food-grade gypsum on Amazon; and the end result for my pudding was remarkable.

 - Epsom salts: You can easily buy Epsom salts in any grocery store, drugstore or pharmacy.

 - Nigari; a clear liquid comes in bottle.
 You can find this in Japanese or Korean market.
 And of course Amazon.

 The technique of making soybean pudding is actually very simple, but it took hours and hours to master, and in my case it was more than 48 hours.
 I spent 5 times to try making pudding, and hope it turned out well and fail and then try again.
 From this moment, I proudly announce I am a certified soybean pudding maker (if it is actually a thing).